 Beer Corner is several blocks worth of home brewed kegs that pump draft beer into pitchers or cups.
 You’ll be mingling with locals, expats and travelers all night.
 It’s a great place to sit and take in the hustle and bustle of Hanoi.

-Pasteur Street Brewing Company (Micro Brewery) – Ho Chi Minh, Vietnam
+Pasteur Street Brewing Company – Ho Chi Minh, Vietnam

 Heading to Hoi An from Hue or vice versa?
 Make sure you scooter yourself there!

 By far one of our favorite memories of Vietnam is the day we spent making our way from Hue to Hoi An.
-We rented scooters from MotorVina Motorbike Rentals in Hue.
+Rent scooters from MotorVina Motorbike Rentals in Hue.

 If self-driving scares you or makes you a tad nervous.
-No worries, Easy Riders is a company that allows you to hop on the back of bike and be chauffeured from Hue to Hoi An over the Hai Van Pass.
+No worries, let an experienced driver take you.
+Hop on the back of bike and be chauffeured from Hue to Hoi An over the Hai Van Pass.
 Your hands are freed up for the plenty of pictures you’ll take.